-The higher-grade mineralisation is primarily associated with massive sulphides (pyrite and chalcopyrite) on or adjacent to the contact between dolomite and underlying white marble.
-The high Ag – Au ratio in the massive sulphide mineralisation is an indicator that it is not of orogenic origin.
-The mineralisation is strongly structurally controlled with the massive sulphide zones occurring in the north – south orientated fold noses as saddle reefs and foliation parallel boudins.
-Lower-grade disseminated mineralisation occurs within the skarn alteration zones, which are often magnetic due to the presence of pyrrhotite.
+The higher-grade mineralization is primarily associated with massive sulphides (pyrite and chalcopyrite) on or adjacent to the contact between dolomite and underlying white marble.
+The high Ag – Au ratio as well as the copper association in the massive sulphide is an indicator that the gold is not of orogenic origin.
+The mineralization is strongly structurally controlled with the massive sulphide zones occurring in the north – south orientated fold noses as saddle reefs and foliation parallel boudins.
+Lower-grade disseminated mineralization occurs within the skarn alteration zones, which are often magnetic due to the presence of pyrrhotite.
 These zones can be 20 or 30m wide but are generally less than 1g/t Au and can be less than 0.5g/t Au.
 Gold also occurs in quartz – sulphide veins which are 1 – 10cm wide.

 Work Completed by Osino to Date

 Osino started work on the Goldkuppe project towards the end of 2016.
-When the project was acquired from Helio Resources, there was a proposed drill programme in place to drill out the central portion of the target with a view to assembling an initial resource.
-After 25 holes, Osino decided to curtail the drill programme, as it became apparent that the historical understanding of the mineralisation and structure was poor, and that further work was required before an effective drill-out could take place.
+When the project was acquired from Helio Resources, there was a proposed drill programme in place to drill out the central portion of the target with a view to assembling an initial resource – see Figure 1.
+After 25 holes, Osino decided to curtail the drill programme, as it became apparent that the historical understanding of the mineralization and structure was poor, and that further work was required before an effective drill-out could take place.

-A new zone of gold mineralisation was discovered at Oasis and occurs within a broad unit of banded marble consisting of alternating layers of marble and calc-silicate.
+A new zone of gold mineralization was discovered at Oasis and occurs within a broad unit of banded marble consisting of alternating layers of marble and calc-silicate.
 The best hole at Oasis was OJR210 which intersected several high-grade quartz-sulphide veins occurring within or adjacent to narrow calc-silicate layers.
 Metre assays of 9.45 and 6.95g/t Au are contained within a lower grade halo of 49m @ 0.7g/t Au.
-The gold mineralisation at Wedge North, 1000m to the south west of Oasis, is similar in style to Oasis and is possibly the strike continuation of the same large-scale system.
-See Figure 1.
+The gold mineralization at Wedge North, 1000m to the south west of Oasis, is similar in style to Oasis and is possibly the strike continuation of the same large-scale system.
+See Figure 2.

-Narrow, low grade gold mineralisation was intersected at Calidus, North End and Spang occurring in boudinaged, massive sulphide (pyrrhotite) zones within dolomitic marble, and associated with skarn.
+Narrow, low grade gold mineralization was intersected at Calidus, North End and Spang occurring in boudinaged, massive sulphide (pyrrhotite) zones within dolomitic marble, and associated with skarn.